Skip to Content

 For those who can read Greek, they will see on the label that it says Traditional Greek Cheese, ideal for frying (saganaki) in hot oil (no dredging in flour is necessary) or grilled etc…, ideal for wine, ouzo etc.

-Cheese Saganaki is something I make quite often and I have three different ways I have made saganaki.
+Cheese Saganaki is something I make quite often here is a different way to make it.

 Fried Saganotyri with sesame seeds